aherbert/gdsc-smlm/docs/pc_palm_plugins.rst

      - The maximum distance for the density analysis.

    * - Use border
      - Set to **true** to skip density analysis for any molecule within the border region.
 The border is defined using the correlation distance inside the rectangular ROI bounds.
-The option will not correctly filter the border of non-rectangular freehand ROIs.
+This option will not correctly filter the border of non-rectangular freehand ROIs.

    * - Correlation interval
      - The size of each concentric ring used for density counting (in nm).